felixsebastian/felixsebastian/README.md

-# Hey there 👋
+# Hello there 👋

 I'm **Felix Sebastian**, full stack software developer and creator of [LexiQuest](https://lexiquest.app).

-I build web apps from end to end with a love for clean code and human centred design.
+I build web apps with a love for clean code and human centred design.

 ## Favourite tech